bjspi/AI-Voice-Keyboard/README.md

 ## Key Improvements, Added Features and Bugfixes over original Dictate

-- **Auto-Usage of Rephrase Prompt**: Added option to automatically use one of the defined custom prompts after each transcription automatically.
+- **Automatic Use of Transformation-Prompts**: Added option to automatically use one of the defined custom prompts after each transcription automatically.
+  - **Functionality to temporary set Automatic Prompt**: Added option to temporarily toggle one of the user-defined prompts for automatic use for the current Keyboard session (until Keyboard is closed)
 - **Improved Workflow: Stop Recording and switch back**: Added a button to stop recording and return to previous Keyboard (e.g., Gboard) without needing to switch manually
 - **Enhanced Prompt Buttons**: Prompt buttons are always visible and intelligently handle text selection - using either existing selection or automatically selecting all text
 - **Fixed Instant Recording**: Resolved issues with instant recording immediately ending in certain apps (e.g., Gemini)